 Snowpiercer: Joon-ho Bong.
 Set in a future where a failed climate-change experiment kills all life on the planet except for a lucky few who boarded the Snowpiercer, a train that travels around the globe, where a class system emerges.
 Highly recommended!
 This is also being made into a TV series.

 Soylent Green: Richard Fleischer.
 In the world ravaged by the greenhouse effect and overpopulation, an NYPD detective investigates the murder of a big company CEO.

-Star Trek IV.
-Leonard Nimoy.
+Star Trek IV (12 and above): Leonard Nimoy.
 To save Earth from an alien probe, Admiral James T. Kirk and his fugitive crew go back in time to San Francisco in 1986 to retrieve the only beings who can communicate with it: humpback whales.

 Take Shelter: Jeff Nichols.
 Plagued by a series of apocalyptic visions, a young husband and father questions whether to shelter his family from a coming storm, or from himself.
 When I first saw this movie, I did not consider that it was about climate change, per se, but this Guardian article hinted at it.
 This movie is very suspenseful and well-acted, with Michael Shannon, Jessica Chastain, Shea Whigam, and more.
 There is a feeling of an upcoming apocalyptic event throughout.